Pampanga in the Philippine Revolution: War

 When the Revolution began out in and around Manila in August 1896, Governor-General Ramón Blanco declared martial law in eight provinces, including Pampanga and Tarlac.
 Just as their forefathers did before, Kapampangans enlisted en masse in the Spanish Army to fight the revolutionary forces.
 These forces consisted of volunteers, Voluntarios pampangos, and enlisted personnel coming from Kapampangan families of all classes.
 Many of the latter from Macabebe patrolled the Pampanga River and Candaba Swamp to prevent rebel forces from reaching Pampanga.

 Through the rest of 1896 and all of 1897, Kapampangan forces cooperated with the Spanish and defeated the Katipunan in successive battles.
-Once the Pact of Biak na Bato had been signed in November 1897, however, Tagalog forces changed their strategy with regards to Pampanga.
-By August 1897, Katipunero infiltrators had established the first Katipunan chapter in Guagua town to sway the townsfolk to join the revolution.
-As Larkin notes, "The first secret cell of the Katipunan was established in Guagua in August."
+Once the Pact of Biak na Bato had been signed in November 1897, however, Tagalog forces changed their strategy with regards to the province and the Kapampangan people.
+By August 1897, Larkin noted, Katipunero infiltrators from Bulacan province had established the first Katipunan chapter in Guagua town to sway the townsfolk to join the revolution, however, recruitment was few.
 In October, a Katipunero infiltrator escaped from Spanish guards who were trying to capture him during a religious festival.
-Kapampangan towns would thereafter organize local militias to defend themselves under the command of Spanish officers.
+Kapampangan towns would thereafter organize local militia units to defend themselves under the command of Spanish Army officers to stop the revolutionary fevour in the province.
 Governor-General Camilo de Polavieja remarked that a "belt of fire" surrounded Pampanga for the Kapampangans had refused to join the Katipunan's military forces.
 For their fervor in fighting for Spain, Governor José Cánovas petitioned the governor-general to award all of Pampanga a title for service.
 Primo de Rivera remarked on the Kapampangans' loyalty to the Spanish cause.